Our practice is research active and invites our patients to take part in trials to find new ways of diagnosing and treating health conditions.

-- The PRINCIPLE study is an Urgent Public Health clinical trial investigating treatments for people aged over 18, with COVID-19 symptoms.
-More details at www.principletrial.org
+The PRINCIPLE study is an urgent public health clinical trial looking at new treatments for people with COVID-19 symptoms.
+More details can be found at www.principletrial.org.

-- BASIL – Enforced isolation as a result of the COVID-19 pandemic may lead to disruption of daily routine, loss of social contact and loneliness, which may in turn impact on mental health.
-This Urgent Public Health study aims to prevent or mitigate depression and loneliness among older adults with multiple health conditions, during the COVID-19 pandemic.
+Enforced isolation as a result of the COVID-19 pandemic can daily routine, loss of social contact and loneliness, which may in turn impact on mental health.
+This urgent public health study is looking at different ways to prevent or reduce depression and loneliness among older adults with multiple health conditions during the COVID-19 pandemic.

-- ATTACK – This study aims to find out whether people with CKD should take daily low-dose aspirin to reduce the risk of a first heart attack or stroke.
+This trial is looking at whether people with chronic kidney disease should take daily low-dose aspirin to reduce their risk of having a first heart attack or stroke.

 Cardiovascular disease is a major burden on people and health services.
 This study is trialling evolocumab (injectable) to see if it reduces major cardiovascular events in patients at high cardiovascular risk without prior heart attack or stroke.